-The Consolidated Plan is a detailed planning document that provides a needs assessment, describes the jurisdiction's non-housing community development needs, its housing needs and market conditions, sets out a five-year strategy identifying priorities and available resources and establishes a One-Year Action Plan that outlines intended uses of the resources.
+The Consolidated Plan is a detailed planning document that provides a needs assessment, describes the jurisdiction's non-housing community development needs, its housing needs and market conditions, sets out a five-year strategy identifying priorities and available resources and establishes a One-Year Action Plan for each year of the Consolidated Plan, which outlines intended uses of the resources.
 The Consolidated Plan incorporates the requirements of the federal Department of Housing and Urban Development (HUD) Community Development Block Grant (CDBG) Program.
 Federal approval of both the Consolidated Plan and the annual Action Plan are required to enable the jurisdiction to participate in federal housing and community development funded programs.